aliyun/terraform-provider-alicloud/website/docs/r/redis_tair_instance.html.markdown

   The default data synchronization mode is asynchronous replication.
 To modify the data synchronization mode, refer to https://www.alibabacloud.com/help/en/redis/user-guide/modify-the-synchronization-mode-of-a-persistent-memory-optimized-instance 。
 * `param_semisync_repl_timeout` - (Optional, Computed, Available since v1.233.1) The degradation threshold time of the semi-synchronous replication mode.
 This parameter value is required only when semi-synchronous replication is enabled.
 The unit is milliseconds, and the range is 10ms to 60000ms.
 The default value is 500ms.
 Please refer to: https://www.alibabacloud.com/help/en/redis/user-guide/modify-the-synchronization-mode-of-a-persistent-memory-optimized-instance。
-* `param_sentinel_compat_enable` - (Optional, Available since v1.233.1) sentinel compatibility mode, applicable to instances in the cluster architecture proxy connection mode or read/write splitting architecture.
+* `param_sentinel_compat_enable` - (Optional, Computed, Available since v1.233.1) sentinel compatibility mode, applicable to instances in the cluster architecture proxy connection mode or read/write splitting architecture.
 For more information about the parameters, see https://www.alibabacloud.com/help/en/redis/user-guide/use-the-sentinel-compatible-mode-to-connect-to-an-apsaradb-for-redis-instance.
 The value is 0 or 1.
 The default value is 0.
 * `password` - (Optional) The password that is used to connect to the instance.
 The password must be 8 to 32 characters in length and contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
 Special characters include ! @ # $ % ^ & * ( ) _ + - =
 * `payment_type` - (Optional, Computed) Payment type: Subscription (prepaid), PayAsYouGo (postpaid).
 Default Subscription.
 * `period` - (Optional, Int) The subscription duration.
 Unit: months.
 Valid values: 1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 24,36, and 60.
 This parameter is required only if you set the PaymentType parameter to Subscription.